ExteriorExtensions: A package for Macaulay2: Examples

 We will see that $\sl_4 \oplus \bw 2 \CC^4$ with the (essentially unique) bracket coming from the GJD criterion forms a Lie algebra.
-We can check (at least on random points) if the bracket satisfies the Lie algebra axioms in each graded piece of the algebra.
-For grade 0 times grade 0 we perform the following:
+We can check (at least on random points with rational coefficients) if the bracket satisfies the Lie algebra axioms in each graded piece of the algebra.
+If we had the patience we could also check these identities for all pairs of basis vectors.
+For illustration we only perform tests for randomly chosen elements.
+For grade 0 times grade 0, we first make 2 random traceless matrices:

+To access the \texttt{bracket} and adjoint operator \texttt{ad} for the algebra \texttt{ea24} that we have constructed, we do so with the dot, which we see in the following random check of the skew symmetry and Jacobi identities:

 We shouldn't be surprised that we get 0 for both since the grade 0 piece is a Lie algebra.